manthanabc/LedP/README.md

 Use the given python files in the repository
 `pip install opencv-python`
-Then run the python file, to decode the video / stream
+Then run the python file, to decode the video / stream,

+Note: Works rn only on boards with red onboard led, feel free to change the filter in the python file